MeetAndy logo

 2. Click Settings in the Space's left-hand menu.

-The settings page is split into sections — you'll fill in the ones that apply to your team.
+The settings page is split into sections.
+You'll fill in the ones that apply to your team.

 Space settings page